mrpotatocode/mrpotatocode/README.md

 Hi.
 I’m MrPotatoCode.
-This is a Github README, _updated Dec 2023_.
+This is a Github README, _updated Nov 2024_.

-I work as a Senior Model Steward Partner at [Thomson Reuters](https://www.thomsonreuters.com/en.html) implementing data ethics and governance in machine learning models.
-Previously I have worked as a data scientist/engineer/analyst at several non profits and healthcare organizations.
+I work as a Lead AI Governance Consultant at [Dataiku](https://www.dataiku.com/product/key-capabilities/governance/) helping organizations design and operationalize data ethics and AI governance into their machine learning pipelines.
+Previously I have worked in AI governance at [Thomson Reuters](https://www.thomsonreuters.com/en/artificial-intelligence/ai-principles.html) and as a data scientist/engineer/analyst at several non-profits and healthcare organizations.

-In 2024, I am teaching [SQL](https://github.com/UofT-DSI/02-intro_sql) at the [University of Toronto Data Sciences Institute](https://datasciences.utoronto.ca/).
+In 2024 and 2025, I am teaching [SQL](https://github.com/UofT-DSI/02-intro_sql) at the [University of Toronto Data Sciences Institute](https://datasciences.utoronto.ca/).
 Almost all of my recent (public) GitHub commits are here.
+Other work is done in private repos ¯\\\_(ツ)_/¯.

 I finished my Master of Information in Human Centered Data Science at the [University of Toronto iSchool](https://ischool.utoronto.ca/current-students/programs-courses/programs-of-study/master-of-information/human-centred-data-science-hcds/).